Skip to content

 In the early stages of the study, the Medicines and Healthcare products Regulatory Agency (MHRA), the National Institute for Health and Care Excellence (NICE), the NHS, healthcare organisations and academia all came together to agree the most important reasons why pharmacogenomics hasn’t yet been widely introduced into everyday care in the UK.

-This allowed us to identify the four most important areas and we are now focusing on these in the Centre for Excellence in Regulatory Science and Innovation in Pharmacogenomics.
-The areas of focus are being supported by wide-ranging patient and public involvement (PPI) to make sure that the results are relevant and meaningful for patients.
+This allowed the four most important areas to be identified and formed the focus of the the Centre for Excellence in Regulatory Science and Innovation in Pharmacogenomics.
+The areas of focus have been supported by wide-ranging patient and public involvement (PPI) to make sure that results are relevant and meaningful for patients.

-The main areas of focus – called Work Packages (WPs) – are:
+The main areas of focus – called Work Packages (WPs) – were:

-- WP5: An additional Patient and Public Involvement (PPI) work package that will work across WP1-4.
+• WP5: An additional Patient and Public Involvement (PPI) work package that worked across WP1-4.

-The ARC-GM will be involved in WP5, Patient and Public Involvement, which will be split into two overlapping programmes of work:
+The ARC-GM was involved in WP5 - Patient and Public Involvement - which was split into two overlapping programmes of work:

-- A Patient and Public Involvement and Engagement (PPIE) Board will be set up, which will provide guidance to each of the four main WPs.
-The Board will involve members that represent the UK’s ethnic and socioeconomic diversity.
+1. A Patient and Public Involvement and Engagement (PPIE) Board was set up to provide guidance to each of the four main WPs.
+The Board involved members representing the UK’s ethnic and socioeconomic diversity.

-- A programme of qualitative research (interviews) will identify the preferences of patients and members of the public about the regulation of pharmacogenomics.
-The interviews will ask opinions on two main areas: drug patient information leaflets, and the regulation of pharmacogenomic tests.
+2. A programme of qualitative research (interviews) identified the preferences of patients and members of the public about the regulation of pharmacogenomics.
+The interviews asked opinions on two main areas: drug patient information leaflets, and the regulation of pharmacogenomic tests.

-The study is led by Prof Sir Munir Pirmohamed (NHS Chair of Pharmacogenetics) and David Weatherall (Chair of Medicine, University of Liverpool) and involves representatives from a range of UK-based organisations and universities, including:
+The study was led by Prof Sir Munir Pirmohamed (NHS Chair of Pharmacogenetics) and David Weatherall (Chair of Medicine, University of Liverpool) and involved representatives from a range of UK-based organisations and universities, including:

 Funding information